Young Sherlock Holmes: Production

 While the film is based on characters created by Sir Arthur Conan Doyle, the story is an original one penned by Chris Columbus.
 Though he admitted that he was "very worried about offending some of the Holmes purists", Columbus used the original Doyle stories as his guide.
 Of the creation of the film, Columbus stated:

 When Steven Spielberg came aboard the project he wanted to make certain the script had the proper tone and captured the Victorian era.
 He first had noted Sherlockian John Bennett Shaw read the screenplay and provide notes.
 He then had English novelist Jeffrey Archer act as script doctor to anglicize the script and ensure authenticity.

 The cast includes actors with previous associations to Sherlock Holmes.
 Nigel Stock, who played Professor Waxflatter, portrayed Dr. Watson alongside both Douglas Wilmer and Peter Cushing in the BBC series of the 1960s.
 Patrick Newell, who played Bentley Bobster, played both PC Benson in 1965's A Study in Terror as well as Inspector Lestrade in 1979's Sherlock Holmes and Doctor Watson.
 As well, cast member Alan Cox's father, actor Brian Cox, would later have a connection: he would play Dr. Joseph Bell, the inspiration for Holmes, in the television film The Strange Case of Sherlock Holmes & Sir Arthur Conan Doyle.

+Stop motion was used for the harpy sequence, while the pastry creatures that attacks Watson were rod puppets shot against a blue-screen.
+The pastries were live action, but filmed with fewer frames per second, sometimes as low as eight.